-To protect your call center from such threats, you must invest in your data security protocol.
+To protect your contact center from such threats, you must invest in your data security protocol.
 To prevent any internal attack or threats, assign unique IDs to all your employees.
 In case of any illegal act, it will be easier to track them down and hold these employees accountable.

 With every transaction and interaction getting digitised, contact centers are more prone to cyberattacks.
 It is important to secure customers’ bank data and social security details, regardless of anything.
 Customers can also choose to sue a business if their information is being stored or sold, without their knowledge.
 So, the contact center must maintain complete transparency about call recordings and screen recordings.
-Let’s discuss what are the necessary call center compliance practices, that must be adhered to.
+Let’s discuss what are the necessary contact center compliance practices, that must be adhered to.

-The Payment Card Industry Data Security Standard aka PCI-DSS, states that every call center is strictly forbidden from recording CVV numbers, full magnetic stripe data and PINs.
+The Payment Card Industry Data Security Standard aka PCI-DSS, states that every contact center is strictly forbidden from recording CVV numbers, full magnetic stripe data and PINs.
 The revelation of such private details might lead to any fraudulent activity, which put the bank, the contact center and the enterprise liable for it.

 To prevent this from happening, the contact center must deploy any redaction software that identifies and deletes this information after any transaction or interaction.
-Usually, the payment card data is captured over IVR and PCI-DSS ensures that the data captured by IVR is securely transmitted to the payment gateway and no data is stored in the call center.
+Usually, the payment card data is captured over IVR and PCI-DSS ensures that the data captured by IVR is securely transmitted to the payment gateway and no data is stored in the contact center.

 Privacy laws are different in different countries.
 However, in the majority countries, it is required to inform the agent and the customer that the calls are being recorded for quality or training purposes before proceeding.
 This is so that the customer has full control to decide whether to have the call recorded or not.
 If the customer chooses to not be recorded, they can disconnect and seek self-service.